jelmerk/hnswlib/RELEASING.md

    finally revert the change to the pom

-7. to release hnswlib-spark for scala 2.12
+7. to release hnswlib-spark for other versions

+   in hnswlib-spark/pom.xml change the artifact id from hnswlib-spark_2.3.0_2.11 to hnswlib-spark_2.4.0_2.11

+   then he hnswlib-spark folder run mvn clean deploy -Dscala-2.11 -Dspark-2.4 -DperformRelease=true

-   in hnswlib-spark/pom.xml change the artifact id from hnswlib-spark_2.11 to hnswlib-spark_2.12 in
+   in hnswlib-spark/pom.xml change the artifact id from hnswlib-spark_2.4.0_2.11 to hnswlib-spark_2.4.0_2.12

-   then he hnswlib-spark folder run mvn clean deploy -Dscala-2.12 -DperformRelease=true
+   then he hnswlib-spark folder run mvn clean deploy -Dscala-2.12 -Dspark-2.4 -DperformRelease=true

    finally revert the change to the pom

 8. release the pyspark module with